 The beautiful seedheads of burdock/Photo: shutterstock

-Denuded of its purple/pink petals, echinacea’s (coneflower) magnificent pyramidal cone is hard to ignore.
+Stripped of its pink petals, echinacea’s (coneflower) magnificent pyramidal cone is hard to ignore.
 Blue jays, cardinals and goldfinches all enjoy eating its seeds.
 The larger the group, the better.

 RUDBECKIA (BLACK-EYED SUSAN)